Ballygunner GAA: 10 in a row

 Ballygunner defeated arch-rivals Mount Sion in the 2014 Waterford Senior Club Hurling Championship final on a scoreline of 2-16 to 0-9 points in Walsh Park.

 Ballygunner claimed a fifth successive Waterford Senior Hurling Championship for the first time in their history on 7 October 2018 at Fraher Field, with a scoreline of Ballygunner 2-18 to Abbeyside 0-13, in front of a 4,275-strong crowd.
 Pauric Mahony gave a man of the match display scoring 13 points (0-8f) and assisted by goals from Goals from Brian O’Sullivan and Conor Power the Gunners secured the win.

 Between 2014 and 2025, the club have won back-to-back Waterford Senior Hurling Championship titles.
 They won their 10th title in a row in 2023, when they defeated De La Salle by 2-26 to 0-21 in Walsh Park.

 As of the 21st century, Ballygunner is one of the biggest clubs in Waterford.
 It caters for hundreds of juveniles from under 6 to under 16 and hundreds of adult hurlers from minor level to senior.

+In January 2026, Ballygunner won their second All-Ireland Senior Club Hurling Championship after defeating Loughrea by 1-20 to 1-14 in the final.

+The cup was lifted by Ballygunner joint-captains Peter Hogan and Michael Mahony.

+Ballygunner's dominance was underlined through the 2026 season, which saw two teams from the club play in the Waterford SHC.
+Gunner's B team won the Waterford Premier Intermediate Hurling Championship in 2025 and was permitted by the county board to be promoted to the top-level competition.